MizaGBF/RPGMTL/readme.md

 - RGSSAD Archives (.rgssad, .rgss2a, .rgss3a for RPG Maker XP to VX Ace)
 - MED (md_scr.med archives, used by Triangle and Lusterise games)
 - YPF Archives and YBN Scripts (YU-RIS Engine)
+- KiriKiri Engine scripts (.ks and .tjs)
 - NScripter scripts

-Eventually planned (No ETA):
-- KiriKiri Engine files
-- And more as I see fit.
+More will be added as I see fit.

 ![image](https://raw.githubusercontent.com/MizaGBF/RPGMTL/main/assets/readme/1.png)
 *All screenshots are from version 3.25.*